mina-fayazi/FullStackOpen/part2/README.md

 ### 2.6: The Phonebook, step 1
 - Create a basic phonebook application with a controlled form component for adding names.

+### 2.7: The Phonebook, step 2
+- Enhance the phonebook by preventing duplicate names from being added.